luizdesign/spalatum/README.md

 [![build status](http://gitlab.devel/frontend-platform/spalatum/badges/master/build.svg)](http://gitlab.devel/frontend-platform/spalatum/commits/master)
 [![coverage report](http://gitlab.devel/frontend-platform/spalatum/badges/master/coverage.svg)](http://gitlab.devel/frontend-platform/spalatum/commits/master)

-Spalatum is a library that provides a middleware which you can integrate into any Node.js.
+Spalatum is a library to merge different fragment sources into a single template.
 With Spalatum you can get multiple external fragments and serve all together in your html page.
 This project is based on [Tailor](https://github.com/zalando/tailor).

 Some of Spalatum features and benefits: